Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data

-The proof is analogous to the proof of McDuff and Borisov \cite[Proposition 3.1]{mcduff:finite} of the finiteness of toric actions on a given symplectic manifold.
-The key application of Hodge index theorem is similar.
-We use the fact that a Hamiltonian $S^1$-space of dimension four admits an invariant integrable complex structure that is compatible with the symplectic form, with respect to which the $S^1$-action is holomorphic.
-However some of the steps require an extra work.
-In particular, in Lemma \ref{c1c2} we give a formula for the classes $c_{1}(TM)$ and $c_{1}(TM)^2-2c_2({TM})$, using our generators.
-We note that this proof of the soft finiteness property is soft; it does not use hard pseudo-holomorphic tools.
-This is in contrast to the deduction of the finiteness from the characterization of the Hamiltonian circle actions on $(M,\omega)$ in \cite{kkp} and \cite{KesslerHolm1}, which both use pseudo-holomorphic curves.
+We prove Theorem \ref{finite} in Section \ref{sec8}.
+The proof is analogous to the proof of McDuff and Borisov \cite[Proposition 3.1]{mcduff:finite} establishing that there are finitely many toric actions on a given symplectic manifold.
+The key application of the Hodge index theorem is similar.
+We use the fact that a compact, connected, four-dimensional Hamiltonian $S^1$-manifold admits an invariant integrable complex structure that is compatible with the symplectic form, with respect to which the $S^1$-action is holomorphic.
+However some of the steps require extra work.
+In particular, in Lemma \ref{c1c2}, we give a formula for the classes $c_{1}(TM)$ and $c_{1}(TM)^2-2c_2({TM})$, using our generators.
+Our proof of Theorem~\ref{finite} is ``soft": it does not use ``hard" pseudo-holomorphic tools.
+By contrast, pseudo-holomorphic curves play a key role in the proof of the finiteness of maximal Hamiltonian torus actions in \cite[Theorem 1.1]{pinso-max}, and in the algorithm to list all homologically trivial actions of a given compact Lie group $G$ on a given symplectic $k$-blowup of a symplectic ruled surface in \cite[Theorem 1.2]{kkp} and \cite[Theorem 2.13]{KesslerHolm1}.